-A free 30-day trial of Digit or Qapital, for instance, could be enough to show you how much the app can grow your savings in a typical month; and after 30 days, you’ll be more used to putting a little cash aside.
+Free trials from some of these money-saving apps or sign-up offers, for instance, could be enough incentive to show you how much the app can grow your savings in a typical month.

-Investing can be a great way to save, but it’s inherently risky, and you don’t want to launch yourself right into an investment account without knowing what you’re doing.
+Investing can be a great way to save if you know how to invest, but it’s inherently risky, and you don’t want to launch yourself right into an investment account without knowing what you’re doing.

 These apps make micro-investing as easy as sticking to an automated savings plan and assessing your risk comfort level.
 And they let you start with small balances, so you don’t have much to lose.

-You have a savings pattern that works for you
+Those that have a savings pattern that works for them